 TALKING ABOUT THE UNFATHOMABLE: CHILDREN BOOKS IN GERMAN ON THE HOLOCAUST

-In the last years many lauded children's books on the topic have been published in German that are hailed as child-appropriate.
+In the last years many lauded children's books on the Holocaust have been published in German that are hailed as child-appropriate.
 Holocaust is a difficult subject to talk about with your children, horrific and unfathomable even to adults.
 And you might wonder: What is the best age to start discussing this?
 Some experts recommend that the earliest you should start is 10 years.
 The reasoning is that for children younger than 10 years it is important to know that adults know what is right or wrong, that good will prevail and the evil punished.
 And the Holocaust takes that certainty.
 (For similar reasons some children's psychologists recommend to not expose them to the news before the age of 10.)
 Before that age you can prepare them though for the topic, educating them with books on speaking up for the weak, for justice and on civil courage, moral dilemma and personal responsibility.
 Children between age 5-10 start to explore relationships outside of the family.
 They often believe - according to research - that it is acceptable to form friendships based on race or gender.
 So it makes sense to start talking about tolerance at that age.

 Other experts recommend that you can talk with 5 year olds about some people not liking or hating Jews just because they are Jews - or read books on overcoming prejudices.
 For children in primary school you can pick books about having to flee the country, while omitting any details of the actual holocaust.